platformsh/platformsh-docs/toolstacks/symfony/symfony-faq.rst

 that's because Symfony is trying to write into: ``/var/lib/php5/`` which is read-only.

-A workaround is to mount a sessions folder into Platform and write sessions in that folder.
+A workaround is to mount a sessions folder into Platform.sh and write sessions in that folder.

 Simply edit your ``.platform.app.yaml`` and add a mounts there: